lampistes/ComposTER/WebApplication/readme.md

 ## Compost'TER - web application.
 Garemix, Lyon, 2015

-Compost'TER is a 3-day-built project created during the event Garemix, aiming to innovate and invent new services in Lyon Saint Paul train station.
-Compost'TER is an interactive compost an recycle bin, fostering the touristic development of the area served by the station, and creating social link in the district.
-Compost'TER was led by a 5 people team and mixes arduino, web application, wood and cardboard (and many other things).
-More info on [Garemix website](http://garemixsaintpaul.grandlyon.com/index.php/les-lampistes/)

 Here is the web / screen side of the project.
 This web application communicates with arduino sensors and displays screens and information following the data that is sent by the sensors.
 It's written in javascript, through the framework [meteor.js](https://www.meteor.com/) that enables realtime communication between server and client.